 This must be balanced against the fact that most consumers prefer electric models because of how fast they operate.

 We also found that the Edge Pro tends to heat up pretty quickly.
 We were only able to sharpen 4-5 knives before we had to wait for it to cool down.
 Obviously this is not a problem if you're only sharpening a couple knives at a time.

 We're not huge fans of electric knife sharpeners, but the Edge Pro Adjustable from Smith's is far and away the best choice in this category.
 It offers a wide variety of sharpening angles, interlocking discs for a consistent bevel, and handy options like a slot for serrated knives.
 For those that aren't willing to go the manual route, this is far and away the best option.

 Third Place: KME's Sharpening System

 While a relative newcomer to the market, KME has delivered a fine product.
-Originally designed to sharpen arrowheads, the product has now become a very capable knife sharpener.
+This sharpener was originally designed for arrowheads, the product has now become a very capable knife sharpener.

 To protect the blade while it is clamped into the unit KME uses a neoprene finish.
 Both large and small knives can be sharpened by choosing one of the two lines on the clamp.
 Smaller blades should be placed not the first line, and larger on the second.
 Clamping the blade in place is as simple as tightening the supplied thumb nut.